code-cp/nanogpt-burn/outline.md

 - Burn
    - pros: author replies very fast, can see progress in terminal
    - cons: in active development, still have breaking change, wgpu is slow, support for onnx is limited
+- dataset
+   - custom dataset
 - tokenizer
    - customized hasher
+- batcher
+   - no mask
+- attention
+   - tril